ritish-behera/VSD-PhysicalDesign/README.md

 # Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS
 Till this point we discussed about the extraction of the layout of a standard cell as well as calculated the timing characterization values for the cell.
 Our next goal is to plug in this newly designed standard cell to our working design "picorv32a" and check its functionality.
 In this module we will be focusing on how to import the data associated with the cell to the design library in form of LEF as well as make it ready for PnR stages.

-Openlane is just a place and route tool and hence heavily dependent upon the LEF file.
+OpenLane, being a place and route tool, relies heavily on LEF files.
 A LEF file provides information about the cell's power & ground rails, inner PR boundary and input/output port information.
-But the layout which we have extracted (.mag) contains extra informations like power, ground and logic implemented which is of no significant use in PnR.
-This is what makes extracting LEF file more important.
+While the extracted layout file (.mag) contains comprehensive details, including power, ground, and logic implementation, these details are often redundant for PnR processes.
+Therefore, extracting a simplified LEF file that focuses on the necessary elements is crucial.

 ## Synthesis and Timing Analysis of New Std Cell
 ### Conversion of Grid Info to Track Info
-Tracks are basically the paths through which the routing takes place.
-It connects the outside IO pins to cell's IO nodes.
-To get the track information of the sky130 pdk move to the directory "openlane/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/" and open the "tracks.info file".
+Tracks are essentially the paths through which routing occurs, connecting the outside IO pins to the cell's IO nodes.
+To get the track information of the SkyWater 130nm PDK, move to the directory ```openlane/pdks/sky130A/libs.tech/openlane/sky130_fd_sc_hd/``` and open the ```tracks.info``` file.

-PS : The first term in a track info represents the track layer followed by horizontal (X) or vertical (Y) direction followed by offset value followed by pitch i.e. [Tracklayer Horizontal/Vertical Offset Pitch]
+PS : The first element in a track info represents the track layer followed by horizontal (X) or vertical (Y) direction followed by offset value followed by metal pitch

 ![Screenshot 2024-06-01 221016](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a03c81cf-6133-4c00-a8b0-389ddf5920d2)

-The PnR tool follows some specific guidelines to execute its automated process.
-It includes -
+The Place and Route (PnR) tool follows specific guidelines to execute its automated process, including -
 - The IO port must lie on the intersection of vertical and horizontal tracks
 - Widths of standard cells should be odd multiple of track pitch
 - Height should be odd multiple of vertical track pitch